 In the age of email and text messaging, giving someone a handmade card is a thoughtful gesture that is sure to be appreciated.
 Card making projects are also a great way to brush up on your origami skills.

-This slideshow features several card making projects appropriate for beginning paper folders.Continue to 2 of 11 below.
+This list features several card-making projects appropriate for beginning paper folders.Continue to 2 of 11 below.

 02 of 11